Gideon Greif

 Gideon Greif (גדעון גרייף; born 16 March 1951) is an Israeli historian who specializes in the history of the Holocaust, especially the history of the Auschwitz concentration camp and particularly the Sonderkommando in Auschwitz.
 He served as a visiting lecturer for Jewish and Israeli History at the Schusterman Center for Jewish Studies at the University of Texas at Austin during the academic year 2011–2012.
-He headed a commission that issued a controversial report in July 2021 that denied that the killing of Bosnian Muslims at and around Srebrenica in July 1995 constituted genocide.
+He headed a commission that issued a report in July 2021 that denied that the killing of Bosnian Muslims at and around Srebrenica in July 1995 constituted genocide.

 Education

 From 1965 until 1969 Gideon Greif attended Municipal High School (Gymnasium) in Tel Aviv.
 Later, from 1974 to 1976 he attended Tel Aviv University where he received his bachelor's degree in Jewish history, studying the history of the land of Israel.
 Between 1976 and 1982 he did his master's degree in Jewish History at Tel Aviv University.
 From 1996 until 2001 he studied at the University of Vienna from which he was awarded his PhD.